Natural Garden Pest Management

 I could use commercial organic insect preparations such as Neem or Rotenone in cases where home preparations are not effective.
 I realize that even though the product is organic, it kills not just the insects I want to kill but will also kill honeybees and predator insects.
-If I must use the product, I make sure to use as instructed on the package.
+If I must use the product, I make sure to use it as instructed on the package.

 Another solution to garden-wide protection is to use diatomaceous earth (DE).
-I make sure to use only food grade DE.
-I do not use DE used for swimming pool filtration because this type of DE is not regulated to have less than one tenth of one percent of crystalline silica, which is a potential carcinogen.
+I make sure to use only food-grade DE.
+I do not use DE used for swimming pool filtration because this type of DE is not regulated to have less than one-tenth of one percent of crystalline silica, which is a potential carcinogen.
 I sprinkle DE around the garden from a shaker made of a mason jar with a lid in which holes are punched in it.
 I wear a filter mask while I am using DE.
 It will dry out unwanted bugs and insects because it can absorb one and a half times its weight in water.
 Light rain does not both DE.
-DE will keep working until a heavy rain washes it away.
+DE will keep working until heavy rain washes it away.
 Make liquid slurry and spray on damaged plants.
 DE will not kill earthworms, but to protect honeybees and ladybugs, do not spray DE on blooms of any kind.

 I also use barriers to keep the insect away from my plants.
 Row covers are an excellent example of this.
-During flying bug season, I protect my plants from flying insects by covering them with the row covers.
+During flying bug season, I protect my plants from flying insects by covering them with row covers.

 When I plant young transplants, I crush up eggshells and sprinkle them around my plants.
 The sharp edges help to deter slugs and cutworms from them.
 The shells will actually cut the slugs or cutworms and the attacker dies an application of diatomaceous earth also has the same effect.
 Bugs will not cross an eggshell or DE barrier.
-For added protection as well as added nutrition, I sprinkle a ring of kelp around drip line of plants.
-Kelp’s physical protection against bugs is that it is salty and dries out the insects out.
+For added protection as well as added nutrition, I sprinkle a ring of kelp around the drip line of plants.
+Kelp’s physical protection against bugs is that it is salty and dries out the insects.
 The insects know this so they will not climb over it.
-Another way I can keep slugs out the garden is by placing copper wires around my plants.
+Another way I can keep slugs out of the garden is by placing copper wires around my plants.
 Slugs will not climb over the copper.
 Another way to deter them is to sprinkle coffee grounds around threatened plants.

-Have you ever seen the flypapers that are sticky to the touch?
+Have you ever seen flypapers that are sticky to the touch?
 I sometimes buy sticky traps to trap insects of all kinds of bugs.
 These traps work well to reduce insect populations.

 Watering my garden in the morning is an effective way for me to trap slugs.
 Slugs are attracted to damp soil so when the surface dries out during the day, so will the slugs.
 Another way I get rid of slugs is by placing boards around the garden in the evening, then in the morning I turn over the boards and feed the slugs that sought refuge under the boards to the chickens.
-The most commonly known trap for slugs, as everyone knows, is a shallow container of beer above soil in the garden.
+The most commonly known trap for slugs, as everyone knows, is a shallow container of beer above the soil in the garden.

 You Win Some You Lose Some Garden Plants To Insects